deeplearning4j/deeplearning4j/scaleout.md

 ### Roles

-*Master*: Used for multithreading and for seeding a cluster.
+*Master*: Used for multithreading and seeding a cluster.

 *Worker*: Used for connecting to a master network runner for lending cpu power.

 ### Conf

 The configuration class has a lot of knobs.
 It handles both the single-layer network and the multilayer networks.
 Call multiLayerClazz or setNeuralNetworkClazz, respectively.

+### Costs

+Setting up a cluster on [EC2](https://aws.amazon.com/ec2/) costs anywhere from a few cents to a few dollars an hour.
+While this may be prohibitive for some, the intense computational needs of deep learning make parallelism necessary for any serious work.

+Next, we'll show you how to [run a worker node](../distributed.html).